-At Mercy Hill Church, we embrace a core commitment to building Community.
+At Mercy Hill Church, we embrace a core commitment to forming the community of Jesus.

 “…there are Christian communities all over the world where true, sacrificial, serving, supportive love is to be found.
 Where such Christian love flourishes, its magnetism is almost irresistible.”